kekyo/Epoxy/README.md

 ### About ViewModel base class

-The `ViewModel` base class provides an implementation of the `GetValue`/`SetValue` methods.
+`ViewModel` base class provides an implementation of the `GetValue`/`SetValue` methods.
 These methods automatically notify to the XAML control by property changes event `NotifyPropertyChanging`/`NotifyPropertyChanged`.
 For example, when a property is changed upon a button click in `ViewModel`, the change will be notified to the XAML control and reflected to the user interface.

 As commented in the sample code above, the type argument may be omitted for `GetValue`.
 See [definition of implicit operator](https://github.com/kekyo/Epoxy/blob/1b16a9e447876a5e109166c7c5f5902a1dc52947/Epoxy/ValueHolder.cs#L61) for the optional types.

+In addition, `GetValue` defines the default value, and `SetValue` defines an overload that can perform additional operations when the value is changed.

 ## Minor but useful features

 Since each function is independent, it can be used in any combination.
+(For example, it is NOT necessary to inherit from `ViewModel` to use it.)

 ### EventBinder

-The `EventBinder` allows binding of unbindable events as `Command` when they are exposed.
+`EventBinder` allows binding of unbindable events as `Command` when they are exposed.
 This feature avoids the practice of writing a code-behind for the sake of writing an event handler.

 For example, you can bind the `Window.Loaded` event of WPF as follows: